D3vil0p3r/NIST-Feed/README.md

   | |\ \| |     \ \ / /     | |  | |
  _| |_\   |_     \ ' /     _| |_.' /
 |_____|\____|     \_/     |______.'

+NIST Feed notifies you about the newest published CVEs according your filters.
+Keep updated with the latest CVEs according your preferences!

 Options:
 -A                        Filter by attack complexity metric (LOW='AC:L' or HIGH='AC:H').